 The food can be delicious, the drinks perfectly chilled, but if the light isn’t right, the customer won’t bite.
 And there are studies to prove it.
 A recent survey* found that “72% of respondents had left a venue earlier than planned because it was too brightly or poorly lit,” whilst “74 % of respondents had stayed longer than planned because the lighting made them feel relaxed and welcome.”

 As time is money, bar lighting and restaurant lighting is clearly something to take seriously.
-We spoke to Julia Morosow, Vertical Application Manager for Hospitality in Europe at LEDVANCE to find out how light can serve to create a perfect customer experience.
+We spoke to Julia Morosow, International Key Account Manager for Hospitality in Europe at LEDVANCE to find out how light can serve to create a perfect customer experience.
 These are her ten golden rules: